Skip to main content

 How to track your visitor data using cookies?

-Tracking analytics in Unibuddy with our cookie bot
+Tracking traffic analytics for your Unibuddy platform with our cookie bot

-To ensure your visitor data is tracked in your Analytics section of the Admin Dashboard you can work with your IT and webs services team to implement the below to enable your prospective students to have the best possible and uninterrupted experience when they visit your site.
+To ensure your visitor data is tracked in the Analytics tab of your University Dashboard, your IT or Web Services team can follow the steps below.
+This will also enable your prospective students to have the best possible, uninterrupted experience when they visit your site.

 This will require a change to both your Main Chat Platform and Traffic Driver snippet codes for Unibuddy.